-The glass that covers the collector not only protects the installation but also allows to conserve the heat producing a greenhouse effect that improves the performance of the collector.
+They are often covered by glass.
+The glass that covers the collector not only protects the installation but also conserves heat.
+The glass presence produces a greenhouse effect that improves the performance of the collector.

-The solar collectors are composed of the following elements:
+Solar collectors are made up of the following elements:

-- Cover: It's transparent, it can be present or not.
-It is usually made of glass although they are also used in plastic, as it is less expensive and manageable, but it must be a special plastic.
-Its function is to minimize the losses by convection and radiation and therefore it must have a solar transmittance as high as possible.
+Cover: It is transparent, it may or may not be present.
+Usually, it is made of glass, although plastic is also used, since it is less expensive and manageable.
+Nevertheless, it must be a special plastic.
+Its function is to minimize convection and radiation losses and therefore it must have as high a solar transmittance as possible.

-- Air channel: It is a space (empty or not) that separates the cover of the absorbent plate.
-Its thickness will be calculated taking into account the purpose of balancing the losses by convection and the high temperatures that can occur if it is too narrow.
+Air channel: It is a space (empty or not) that separates the cover from the absorbent plate.
+Its thickness will be calculated taking into account in order to balance the losses due to convection and the high temperatures that can occur if it is too narrow.

-- Absorbing plate: The absorbing plate is the element that absorbs solar energy and transmits it to the liquid that circulates in the pipes.
-The main characteristic of the plate is that it must have a great solar absorption and a reduced thermal emission.
-As common materials do not meet this requirement, combined materials are used to obtain the best absorption / emission ratio.
+Absorbent plate: The absorbent plate is the element that absorbs solar energy and transmits it to the liquid that circulates through the pipes.
+The main characteristic of the plate is that it must have high solar absorption and low thermal emission.

-- Tubes or conduits: The tubes are touching (sometimes welded) the absorber plate so that the exchange of energy is as large as possible.
-For the tubes circulates the liquid that will heat up and go to the accumulation tank.
+Pipes or ducts: The pipes are touching (sometimes welded) the absorbent plate so that the energy exchange is as great as possible.
+Through the tubes circulates the heat transfer fluid that will be heated and will go to the storage tank.

-- Insulating layer: The purpose of the insulating layer is to cover the system to avoid and minimize losses.
-Why the insulation is the best possible, the insulating material should have a low thermal conductivity.
+Insulating layer: The purpose of the insulating layer is to cover the system to avoid and minimize losses.
+Because the insulation is the best possible, the insulating material should have low thermal conductivity.

 The three main types of solar collectors are:

-In flat plate solar collectors, the core of the system is a vertical gate of metal tubes, to simplify, which conduct the cold water in parallel, connected by a horizontal tube down to the cold water intake and above by another similar to the return.
+In flat-plate solar collectors, the soul of the system is a vertical fence of metal tubes, to simplify, that conducts cold water in parallel.

-In the system of thermal solar collectors of vacuum tubes, the metal tubes of the preceding system are replaced by glass tubes, encapsulated, one by one, in another glass tube between which the vacuum is made as insulation.
+In solar thermal collectors of vacuum tubes, the metal tubes of the preceding system are replaced by glass tubes, encapsulated, one by one, in another glass tube between which the vacuum is made as insulation.

-In parabolic solar collectors, the collectors have a parabolic shape to concentrate all the solar radiation received on a surface at a point through which the thermal fluid passes.
-These systems are generally used to generate steam and with the steam to drive turbines with which to obtain electricity.
-It is a way to obtain electrical energy through solar energy if you use photovoltaic panels.
+Parabolic trough systems are generally used to generate steam and with the steam to power turbines with which to obtain electricity.
+It is a way of obtaining electrical energy through solar energy without using photovoltaic panels.

-The primary circuit of a solar thermal installation, is a closed circuit, transports the heat from the collector to the accumulator (system that stores heat).
-The heated liquid (water or a mixture of substances that can transport the heat) carries the heat to the accumulator.
+The primary circuit of a solar thermal energy installation is a closed circuit, it transports the heat from the collector to the accumulator (system that stores heat).
+The heated liquid (water or a mixture of substances that can transport heat) carries the heat to the accumulator.
 Once cooled, it returns to the collector to reheat, and so on.

-The heat exchanger heats the drinking water through the heat captured from the solar radiation.
+The heat exchanger heats the drinking water through the heat captured from solar heating systems.
 It is located in the primary circuit, at its end.
-It has a serpentine form, since this way, it is possible to increase the contact surface and, therefore, the efficiency.
+It is shaped like a serpentine, since this way, it is possible to increase the contact surface and therefore, the efficiency.

-The accumulator is a tank where the heated water useful for consumption accumulates.
-It has an entrance for cold water and an outlet for hot water.
-The cold enters underneath the accumulator where it is with the exchanger, as it heats it moves upwards, which is where the hot water will come from for consumption.
+The storage tank is a tank where the heated water useful for consumption accumulates.
+It has an inlet for cold water and an outlet for hot.
+The cold enters below the accumulator where it meets the exchanger, as it heats it moves upwards, which is where the hot water will come out for consumption.

-Internally, it has a system to avoid the corrosive effect of the hot water stored on the materials.
-On the outside it has a layer of insulating material that prevents heat loss and is covered by a material that protects the insulation from possible dampness and shock.
+Internally it has a system to avoid the corrosive effect of hot water stored on the materials.
+On the outside, it has a layer of insulating material that prevents heat loss and is covered by a material that protects the insulation from possible humidity and blows.

 The secondary or consumption circuit, (open circuit), enters cold supply water and at the other end the heated water is consumed (shower, sink, ...).
-The cold water passes through the accumulator first, where it heats the hot water until it reaches a certain temperature.
-The hot water pipes from the outside must be covered by insulators.
+The cold water goes through the accumulator first, where it heats the hot water until it reaches a certain temperature.
+Outdoor hot water pipes must be covered by insulation.

-Nothing to do with the hydraulic pumps used in a hybrid system of solar energy and hydraulic power.
+Nothing to do with the hydraulic pumps used in a hybrid solar and hydropower system.

-The pipes of the installation are covered with a thermal insulation to minimize the thermodynamic loss with the surroundings.
+The pipes of the installation are covered with a thermal insulator to minimize thermodynamic loss with the environment.

-There is also a main control panel in the solar thermal installation, where temperatures are shown at every moment (a thermal regulator), so that the operation of the system can be controlled at any time.
-The clocks responsible for the exchange of bombs also appear.
+There is also the main control panel in the solar thermal installation, where the temperatures are displayed at all times (a thermal regulator) so that the operation of the system can be controlled at any time.
+The clocks in charge of the exchange of bombs also appear.